zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Viktor: I’m not sure about that.
 I have a feeling t hat things are going to go very, very wrong, and the longer I can put it off the bet ter.

 Brianna: Next week is your girlfriend’s birthday.
-Y ou don’t want to break up with her on her birthday, do you?
+You don’t want to break up with her on her birthday, do you?

 Viktor: No, that would be cruel.
 Maybe I should hol d off until after next week.